anorangesky/katacoda-scenarios/jest-tutorial/intro.md

 ## Do I have to have some basic understanding of JavaScript to follow this tutorial?
 - Yes.
-- We expect you to also know how the React framework work, but the tutorial is possible to follow even if you don't.
+- We expect you to also know how the React framework works, but the tutorial is possible to follow even if you don't.